groupvine/pg-jobber/doc/intro.md

 #### Worker

-Registering for a job type and processing jobs:
+Registering for the calculator job type and processing jobs:

 ```